mediaprophet/obsidian-rdf/templates/SemanticSyncGuide.md

 - **Steps**:
   1. Identify key entities (e.g., documents, people, locations) and their relationships.
   2. Detect potential ambiguities (e.g., "Washington" as state, person, or city) and resolve using context (e.g., document content, regional references).
-  3. Map entities to ontology terms (e.g., `doc:Document`, `ex:Person`) from `semantic-weaver/ontology.ttl` or `semantic-weaver/ontology/*.md`.
+  3. Map entities to ontology terms (e.g., `doc:Document`, `ex:Person`) from `templates/ontology.ttl` or `templates/ontology/*.md`.
   4. Generate CML for relationships and disambiguation (e.g., `[Washington] ex:refersTo: [ex:State_Washington]`).
   5. Generate CMLD for document metadata (e.g., `@doc [Note] category: "Documentation"`).
   6. Append annotations to the Markdown file.
+  7. See `templates/tutorials/authoring-cml-cmld.md` for detailed authoring instructions.

 ### 2. Markdown-LD

 #### Description
-Markdown-LD syntax is used to define RDF ontologies in `semantic-weaver/ontology/*.md` files, based on schema.org and RDFa, as described at https://blog.sparna.fr/post/semantic-markdown.
+Markdown-LD syntax is used to define RDF ontologies in `templates/ontology/*.md` files, based on schema.org and RDFa, as described at https://blog.sparna.fr/post/semantic-markdown.

 #### Syntax
 - **Description**: Uses inline attributes in square brackets with `typeof` and property annotations, and footnote-style namespace declarations.